MichaelPatzer/ReCrystal/README.md

 **LINUX-Software**

 ## What can you do with ReCrystal?
 ReCrystal allows you to iteratively refine a crystallographic data set from a single crystal X-ray diffraction pattern with multipolar parameters that have been derived from a CRYSTAL17 calculation.
+The programme coordinates the whole process while the underlying computation and refinement is done with already established programmes (CRYSTAL17 and XD2006).
+ReCrystal automatically generates input data, controls the convergence and writes out the key results.

 ## How to run ReCrystal.py?
 ### How to get started